 · It is far too late in the life cycle of this country to expect any significant change to take place.
 Authoritarianism and forced centralization are currently being promoted and enforced by narrow majorities (or even pluralities) of the electorate or through arbitrary dictated government policies (not approved through constitutionally mandated processes).
 The already-existing factions, and the national system itself, are far too entrenched for the system to be revamped to the extent necessary for its survival.
 [Chapter 9]

 · Once the system does fail, however far in the future that may be, it will be necessary to build a new one.
-Hopefully the new system will allow the diverse needs and preferences existing in the country to flourish.
+Hopefully the new system will allow the existing and potential diversity of needs and preferences existing in the country to flourish.
 This could be accomplished by turning the existing power structure upside down: truly local governmental functions (most governmental functions) would operate through a smorgasbord of government types at the local level (locally chosen, locally run), while those truly state and national functions can be taken care of at those levels.
 [Chapter 10]

 This book is being written as an appeal to intellect and rationality.
 While it may be true that the path to public acceptance has usually been through an appeal to emotions, this route has often provided “solutions” that tend not to be well thought out and don’t actually solve the problems in a substantive or lasting way.
 After each “solution” proves to be more of a hinderance than an answer to a given problem, it is usually not reversed or repealed and persists as a “ball and chain” on the system for the long term.

-This is not intended to be a scholarly treatise on the United States of America, the Roman Kingdom, Roman Republic, Roman Empire, economics, political science, or any other academic topic.
+This is not intended to be a scholarly treatise on any aspect of the American political or social systems, the Roman Kingdom, Roman Republic, Roman Empire, economics, political science, or any other academic topic.
 It is simply a summary of the observations and analyses of one American citizen, voter, and taxpayer living in the United States last half of the 20th Century and the first couple of decades of the 21st.